MicroEJ/docs/VEEPortingGuide/sni.rst

 =============

 This first example shows how to declare and implement a Java native method using SNI.
-First the method has to be declared ``native`` in Java: this states that the method is written in another language.
+First the method has to be declared ``native`` in Java code: this states that the method is written in another language.

 .. code-block:: java